andydunstall/piko/README.md

 Such as if you have a service running at `localhost:3000`, you can register endpoint `my-endpoint` that forwards requests to that local service.

-Alternatively you can use an SDK where you register listeners directly in your application, rather than requiring an external process.

 ## Getting Started
 This section describes how to run both the Pico server and agent locally.
-In production you'd host the server remotely though this is still useful to demo Pico.
+In production you'd host the server remotely as a cluster, though this is still useful to demo Pico.

 Start by either downloading the `pico` binary from the releases page, or to build Pico directly you can clone the repo and run `make pico` (which requires Go 1.21 or later).

 ### Server
-Start the server with `pico server`, which will run at `localhost:8080` by default.
+Start the server with `pico server`, which will listen for proxy reuqests at `localhost:8080` by default.

 See `pico server -h` for the available configuration options.